figur/evm-sniper/README.md

 # EVM Sniper

-EVM Sniper is a command-line interface (CLI) for managing Ethereum wallets and ERC-20 tokens.
+EVM Sniper is a text user interface (TUI) for managing Ethereum wallets and ERC-20 tokens.
 It allows you to add, remove and switch between wallets and add and remove ERC-20 tokens, as well as view token details and balances.

 Planned features and goals: